husonlab/splitstree6/doc/user-manual.md

 'Average Distances' algorithm to the tree block.
 This creates a new distance block which can be output or analysed using a method of choice.

-### Strict, Majority rule and Greedy consensus methods
+### Strict-, majority- and greedy-consensus methods

 The strict consensus, majority rule consensus and greedy consensus are three of the oldest and most widely used consensus methods in